Cold Remedies Debunked: What Actually Works, What Doesn't, and What Makes No Difference

 What Makes a Cold Worse?

 From powering through the work day to coughing your way through happy hour, there are several habits that can make you feel worse while sick.
 If you’re battling a cold, it’s imperative that you get the rest you need, avoid alcohol and smoking, and try not to overdo it on caffeinated drinks, which might lead to dehydration or prevent you from getting quality sleep.
-You should also try to steer clear of stress, which can negatively impact your immune system and slow down recovery.Brillia Health
+You should also try to steer clear of stress, which can negatively impact your immune system and slow down recovery.Be Prepared

 Myths About Colds